-This is the fourth and final lesson about Passive Constructions.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the fourth and final chapter about Passive Constructions.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the basics of the passive in English

 – Introduce five errors that students commonly make

 – Use examples wherever possible to help guide to reader

 In this fourth and final chapter on passive constructions, we take a look at the five most common types of errors that students make when attempting to shift from the active to the passive voice.
 For in depth explanation of what the passive voice is, discussion of the ten ways in which the passive is used in general and academic English, and exploration of the seven structures the passive may take, see Chapters 1, 2 and 3 on this topic respectively and complete the associated activities.

 One common error that students may make is that they miscomprehend an expression that involves a passive construction, usually by believing that the subject of the passive construction is the agent of the expression – when in fact, as was explained in Chapter 1, it is instead the patient (the receiver of the action of the verb).
 As the following examples demonstrate, this error may be particularly likely when the expression contains facts which are contrary to normal expectations – such as when a policemen is arrested by a citizen.
 Mistakes in comprehension are also commonly made when the student is listening instead of reading (as there’s no time to go back and check what was heard) and when the past tense form of the verb and its past participle are identical – as in ‘have arrested’ and ‘was arrested’.

 “The policeman was arrested by the citizen.”

 “The man was attacked by the woman.”